Delemangi/asf-discord-bot/README.md

 # ArchiSteamFarm Discord Bot

 Discord bot for [ArchiSteamFarm](https://github.com/JustArchiNET/ArchiSteamFarm), powered by [discord.js](https://github.com/discordjs/discord.js) 14.
-Requires Node.js ≥ 18.
+Requires Node.js ≥ 20.

-This bot is intended to be ran alongside ASF, and will allow the user to manage ASF from Discord.
+This bot is intended to be ran alongside ArchiSteamFarm, and will allow the user to manage ASF from Discord.

 It's recommended, but not required to run this inside a Docker container.